 This course introduces students to the basics of writing in a professional environment, and to the various forms of writing for the mass media.
 These forms include news stories for print, broadcast, online and writing for strategic communication.
-Prerequisite: COM 200 (Co-requisite if not already taken)
+Prerequisite: ENG 102, minimum grade C